Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 One of the easiest ways to make more data-driven decisions is through data visualization.
 In other words, dashboards containing your most important information.
 But to go from data to dashboards requires a bit of thinking and planning.

 You need to define your data sources, i.e. where your data comes from.
 For example, if you want to determine your customer lifetime value, this data can be pulled from a CRM app.
-If you need data from a large number of business apps, you most likely have to connect to a data warehouse that supports various types of data.
+To gain deeper insights into customer interactions and behaviors, you might integrate your CRM with advanced call center software, which can provide metrics like first call resolution and average handle time.
+Or if you need data from a large number of business apps, you most likely have to connect to a data warehouse that supports various types of data.

 The data sources and the amount of data you need to pull to get insights all depend on your overarching goals.